Glossary

 may give a report that will help the btrfs developers.
 See the [[FAQ#if_your_device_is_large_.28.3E16GiB.29|FAQ entry]] on free space.- extent

-- Extent buffer
+- extent buffer

 - fallocate